meganlimjy02/DSA3101-Team-404/README.md

    ```
    cd DSA3101-Team-404/backend/src
    ```
-4. Ensure that your device has Docker Desktop installed.<br />
+4. Ensure that your device has Docker Desktop installed <br />
 <ins>Installing Docker Desktop</ins> <br />
 Docker Desktop is the Community Edition (CE) of Docker.
 It is a powerful tool for building, sharing, and running containerized applications seamlessly across different environments.
 To download Docker Desktop head to Docker Hub.<br />